A Guilty Conscience (2023 film): Plot

-The High Court approves the retrial.
-However, the Department of Justice (DoJ) decides to upgrade Tsang's charge to murder and assigns senior prosecutor Kam Yuen-Shan to the trial.
+The High Court sets aside the conviction and orders a retrial.
+However, the Department of Justice decides to upgrade Tsang's charge to murder and gives the prosecution brief to Kam Yuen-Shan, a senior criminal barrister.
 Chan's note is deemed insufficient evidence, prompting Lam and Fong to revisit Tsang's residence and reconstruct the case.
-The two realize that Victoria had visited the residence before Desmond's arrival while Tsang was asleep in the garden.
+The two realise that Victoria had visited the residence before Desmond's arrival, while Tsang was asleep in the garden.

 Lam decides to wiretap Victoria's residence and trick her into confessing to the crime.
 Lam then plays the recording in court in an effort to sway the jury, to Kam's objection.
 Meanwhile, the Chungs' legal adviser and longtime friend, barrister James Tung, takes action against Lam, having him arrested for wiretapping.

-Lam manages to still arrive in court on time thanks to the Prince, who helps him convince a friend in the police force into granting him bail.
+Lam manages to still arrive in court on time thanks to the Prince, who helps him meet a friend in the police force who grants him bail.
 Lam forms a plan with Fong in the final trial to make Tung and the Chungs confess to the truth.
 Kam also agrees to the plan after revealing to Lam that he knows the truth.
-At the trial, both Lam and Kam highlight inconsistencies in Desmond's testimony and suggest that based on new evidence, it was Desmond and Victoria who murdered Elsa; Victoria had crushed Elsa's head against a table corner, resulting in her cerebral bleeding, leaving Desmond to feed her water to accelerate to her death and cover up the crime.
+At the trial, both Lam and Kam highlight inconsistencies in Desmond's testimony and suggest that, based on new evidence, it was Desmond and Victoria who murdered Elsa; Victoria had crushed Elsa's head against a table corner, resulting in her cerebral bleeding, leaving Desmond to feed her water to accelerate her death and cover up the crime.
 Tsang breaks into tears after learning the truth about her lover and is found not guilty and released.
 The Chungs and Tung are then arrested by the ICAC, led by Luk, and the police for their crimes.

-Lam, Fong, Prince and Tsang celebrate their victory, and Lam decides to partner with Fong and Prince to form a new law firm while continuing to help those in need.
+Lam, Fong, Prince and Tsang celebrate their victory, and Lam decides to partner with Fong and Prince to form a new set of chambers while continuing to help those in need.